Contact Us Today (424) 372-3112

 It's crucial to know that before any field sobriety test are administered – police must have probable cause to pull you over in the first place on suspicion of drunk driving.
 Anyone who is suspected of driving under the influence will normally be asked to perform a variety of field sobriety tests (FST).

-We are often asked if it's possible to pass these DUI field sobriety test.
+We are often asked if passing these DUI field sobriety tests is possible.
 The correct answer is that it depends on many different factors.
-Amount of alcohol consumption, drug use, and age are important factors performing field sobriety tests.
+The amount of alcohol consumption, drug use, and age are important factors in performing field sobriety tests.

-In many cases, we have seen younger people perform better on FST's because they are in good physical shape.
-The standard FST's tests given by police have specific clues that could indicate driver impairment.
+In many cases, we have seen younger people perform better on FSTs because they are in good physical shape.
+The standard FST tests given by police have specific clues that could indicate driver impairment.

-If the clues are not observed by police while a driver is performing field sobriety tests, it would seem obvious the driver has passed the FST's.
-However, this is not always the case as a lot of police officers only note observations that indicated the driver was under the influence.
+If police do not observe the clues while a driver is performing field sobriety tests, it would seem obvious that the driver has passed the FSTs.
+However, this is not always the case, as many police officers only note observations that indicate the driver was under the influence.

 Some drivers have physical limitations – such as an injury – that will impact their ability to pass some field sobriety tests.
-The standardized DUI field sobriety tests are designed to be performed in a specific manner and under certain conditions – such as on a flat well-lit surface – in good weather.
+The standardized DUI field sobriety tests are designed to be performed specifically and under certain conditions – such as on a flat, well-lit surface – in good weather.

-It would seem obvious theses ideal conditions for FST's don't always exist.
-Most field sobriety tests are performed late at night on a side of a road or freeway with the distraction of lights from passing vehicles.
+It would seem obvious that these ideal conditions for FSTs don't always exist.
+Most field sobriety tests are performed late at night on the side of a road or freeway with the distraction of lights from passing vehicles.

 Imperfect Nature of DUI Field Sobriety Testing

-Field sobriety test often includes various physical and mental exercises.
-Police will normally ask a driver to perform these exercises in order to make a determination whether a driver is under the influence of alcohol, drugs, or even a prescription medication.
+Field sobriety tests often include various physical and mental exercises.
+Police will normally ask a driver to perform these exercises to determine whether a driver is under the influence of alcohol, drugs, or even a prescription medication.

 Your performance on FST's directly impacts the decision by police to arrest you for DUI.
-Police will normally make a conclusion that a poor performance on field sobriety tests indicates impairment from using alcohol or drugs.
+Police will normally conclude that a poor performance on field sobriety tests indicates impairment from using alcohol or drugs.

-The National Highway Traffic Safety Administration (NHTSA) has attempted to moved towards standardization of field sobriety tests – but the state of California is not legally required to follow them.
-Field sobriety tests are often inaccurate and feature many errors – but police and prosecutors will still use the results of field sobriety test as evidence at trial.
+The National Highway Traffic Safety Administration (NHTSA) has attempted to move towards standardization of field sobriety tests, but the state of California is not legally required to follow them.
+Field sobriety tests are often inaccurate and feature many errors, but police and prosecutors will still use the results as evidence at trial.

 You Don't Have to Submit to Field Sobriety Tests

-It's a common myth for drivers who were pulled over on traffic stop on suspicion of driving under the influence that they are legally required to submit to field sobriety tests.
-Many FST's are unreliable and the best way to pass is to avoid taking them.
-California law allows drivers to refuse police request to submit to FST's.
+It's a common myth for drivers who were pulled over at traffic stop on suspicion of driving under the influence that they are legally required to submit to field sobriety tests.
+Many FSTs are unreliable, and avoiding taking them is the best way to pass them.
+California law allows drivers to refuse police requests to submit to FSTs.
 Unfortunately, most drivers don't know this and will willingly consent to take them.

-However, it should be noted that this legal right to refuse FST's could have harsh legal consequences as the DMV and a jury could rely on the results of the tests to determine guilt or an administrative finding to suspend your driver's license.
+However, it should be noted that this legal right to refuse FSTs could have harsh legal consequences, as the DMV and a jury could rely on the test results to determine guilt or an administrative finding to suspend your driver's license.

 Field Sobriety Tests Can Be Difficult